Oooscar8/UBC-ELEC331-Computer-Communications/Notes.md

 * DSLAM

 On the telco side, DSLAM separates the data and phone signals and sends the data into the Internet.

 * Splitter

 On the customer side, a splitter separates the data and telephone signals arriving to the home and forwards the data signal to the DSL modem.

+Asymmetric: downstream transmission rate is larger than upstream transmission rate

 ---